List available operations

 Discover what benchmarks are available.

-vsbench list operations # All registered operations
+vsbench list operations # Public API operations

 vsbench list operations --category io # Filter by category